pSpaces/Programming-with-Spaces/README.md

   `A <--[response]-- B`

-Requests and responses are serialised in JSON format and their content depends on the kind of request.
+Each message must be sent in a separate connection.
+The correlation between requests and response is based on session identifiers (see below).
+Requests and responses are messages serialised in JSON format and their content depends on the kind of request/response.

 ### Put requests